Postojna Cave – TOP choice of your trip in Slovenia

 Pivka River – the creator of the cave

-When our guide Vojko Jurca tells us that it takes 30 years to produce 1mm of stalactite (stalactites and stalagmites grow because of water running over and through inorganic material), his word strike me immediately.
-The cave is changing all the time!
-How great it would be to take a glimpse of it in the far far future.
-But still … by looking around, I am very positive it cannot be more beautiful than it is right now!
+When our guide Vojko Jurca tells us that it takes 30 years to produce 1mm of stalactite (stalactites and stalagmites grow because of water running over and through inorganic material), his word strike me immediately – the cave is changing all the time!

 Postojna Cave became officially known as a tourist destination in 1819, when archduke Ferdinand, heir to the Austrian throne, became the first person to sign the visitors book.
 At first, it was the guides themselves pushing along the rails.
-In addition, railway tracks were laid in 1872 and the cave has been illuminated by electric lights since 1883, preceding even London.
+Railway tracks were laid in 1872 and the cave has been illuminated by electric lights since 1883, preceding even London.

 Get to know the dragon